rabgonzalez/rabgonzalez/README.md

     📝 I'm currently studying Cross-platform application development at <a href="https://www3.gobiernodecanarias.org/medusa/edublog/iespuertodelacruztelesforobravo/">IES Puerto:Telesforo Bravo</a>.
   </li>
   <li>
-    🏃 I love sports, I have been practising athletics for the past 10 years.
+    🏃 I love sports, I have been practising athletics for over the past 10 years.
   </li>
   <li>
     🎵 I enjoy listening to music and hanging out with friends.